LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/adding-instructions-to-your-lab.md

-# Adding Instructions to Your Lab.
+# Adding Instructions to Your Lab

 //I wasn't sure which of the below two intro paragraphs I like better--[Option1] or [Option 2].
 Your call.